Developing better ways to engage the public around complex issues

 The problem

-Aotearoa New Zealand is facing many complex problems: from the current pandemic to the growing threat of climate change, as well as housing and mental health crises.
-Solving them requires complex scientific and technical knowledge but acting on them without taking account of lived experiences risks perpetuating, or even worsening, current inequities.
+Aotearoa New Zealand is facing many complex problems: from climate change to housing and mental health crises.
+Solving them requires complex scientific and technical knowledge.
+Yet producing and implementing solutions without taking account of lived experiences of people who will be affected by them risks perpetuating, or even worsening, current inequities.
 And even the best solutions require political will: while decision makers at all government levels may have the authority to act, to do so they need to know where their electorate stands.

 The public is regularly asked for its views via surveys, town halls and written submissions to select committees, royal commissions and boards of inquiry.
 Yet these forms of engagement have also been seen to reinforce inequality (because participation implicitly requires education, money and trust).
 Social media has opened up new and ostensibly direct communication channels between citizens and decision-makers.
-And while it may appear democratic, it is based on algorithms that favour frequent, short engagement and strong reactions.
+And while they may appear democratic, they are based on algorithms that favour frequent, short engagement and strong reactions.
 Rather than building understanding and consensus, social media groups lead to deeper polarizations.

 While decision makers may have the authority to act, to do so they need to know where their electorate stands